 What a Good Before-and-After Should Show

+The best before-and-afters do not erase the house — they clarify it.
 A clearer entry.
 Window zones that feel intentional instead of accidental.
 A garage that does not dominate the front.
 Light reaching into the middle of the house.
 A kitchen connection that works without turning the stair zone into a hazard.

+The bad renovations go the other way.
 A heavy porch gets bolted on.
 Random siding shows up.
 Fake farmhouse trim, oversized columns, a new window pattern that fights the stepped structure.
 The house ends up looking freshly remodeled and somehow less coherent than before — it stops reading as a split-level and just looks confused.

 Start With the Entry, Not the Kitchen

+The entry landing is the pressure point in almost every split-level.
 In a lot of 1970s split-levels, the front door opens straight onto a small landing with stairs going up and stairs going down.
 That landing has to handle shoes, coats, guests, daily traffic, a railing, lighting, door swing, and the first impression of the entire house — all in a few square feet.

 There is not much room for error there.